VICTORIA-OKESIPE/Serving-Customers-Through-Chat-and-Text/README.md

 As learned, I will share few tips on the following subtopics:
 1. Asking questions that solve problems.
-- Knowing the right questions to ask is crucial in providing customer support...........
+- Knowing the right questions to ask is crucial in providing customer support............
 ---
 2. Switching channels with ease.
 - There is usually that point where the channel of communication will be switched to what will work best.